QuentinRa/blog.quentinra.dev/cybersecurity/discovery/nmap/index.md

 $ nmap -vv scanme.nmap.org -top-ports 20 # top 20
 ```

-You can ask for ports to be queried in the consecutive order with `-r`.
+You can ask for ports to be queried in consecutive order with `-r`.

 <p class="mt-3"><b>Stealth level</b></p>

-You can set the intensity of the scan to decrease risks of between detected by adding timing between requests from 0 to 5, while 0 means one request per 5 minutes <small>(paranoid (0), sneaky (1), polite (2), normal (3), aggressive (4), and insane (5))</small>.
-Note that T3 is the default, T0/T1 are the usual for stealth, T4 is the most used in CTFs, and T5 can be inaccurate as many packets may be lost.
+You can set the intensity of the scan to decrease the risks of between detected by adding timing between requests from 0 to 5, while 0 means one request per 5 minutes <small>(paranoid (0), sneaky (1), polite (2), normal (3), aggressive (4), and insane (5))</small>.
+Note that T3 is the default, T0/T1 are usually used for stealth, T4 is the most used in CTFs, and T5 can be inaccurate as many packets may be lost.

 ```bash
 $ nmap -vv scanme.nmap.org -T5 -p22
 ```

-Other alternatives are `--min-rate/--max-rate` to set the rate per seconds, or `--min-parallelism/--max-parallelism` for the number of probes made in parallel.
+Other alternatives are `--min-rate/--max-rate` to set the rate per second, or `--min-parallelism/--max-parallelism` for the number of probes made in parallel.

 <p class="mt-3"><b>Dig information</b></p>

 * `-sV`: what are the services used by the open ports?
-What's their versions? <small>(ex: 80 $\to$ Apache x.xx.xx)</small>.
+What are their versions? <small>(ex: 80 $\to$ Apache x.xx.xx)</small>.
 May also guess the OS.
 You may set the intensity with `--version-intensity level` (from 0 to 9).
 There are shortcuts `--version-light` (2), and `--version-all` (9).
 * `-sC`: execute default scripts <small>(find hostname, OS, computer name...)</small>
 * `-O`: what's the operating system of the host, a bit unreliable
 * `-A`: all the above, and some more